ex4722/ctf-writeups/battelle/holy_grail/README.md

 }
 ```

-At this point I didn't want to look through these functions but I assumed that at least one of these should have a buffer overflow.
-I noticed that their was a call to memset on the buffer on the stack so if the read size was larger than that memset then that functin should be vuln.
-Just bought Binary Ninja recenlty and decided to give it a try.
+At this point, I didn't want to look through these functions but I assumed that at least one of these should have a buffer overflow.
+I noticed that there was a call to memset on the buffer on the stack so if the read size was larger than that memset then that function should be vuln.
+Just bought Binary Ninja recently and decided to give it a try.
 I search through all the functions that returned `int32_t` and then checked the params of memset and read.
-Indeed their is a vuln function.
+Indeed there is a vuln function.

 ```python
 import binaryninja